 - Pre-treatment reviews and orthodontic record taking

 If you have health insurance you may be entitled to claim a portion of the treatment cost back from your health fund, but because every case is different, it’s important to check with your fund prior to starting treatment.
 If you don’t currently have any cover, you’ll need to weigh up your options to determine whether it will be more cost effective to continue treatment with or without health insurance.

 How do orthodontic limits and waiting periods apply to my policy?

 It’s important to be aware that orthodontic benefits and limits do vary from fund to fund and you may need to serve a 12 month waiting period before you will be eligible to claim a benefit.

 Braces treatments are an overwhelmingly positive investment in your child’s future health and happiness.
 A confident smile has the potential to be their best and most memorable asset – one they will surely thank you for down the track!

 As discussed, treatment fees differ significantly depending on each individual and the only way for prospective patients to know how much orthodontic treatment is going to cost is to have a personal consultation with an orthodontist.
 When it comes to treatment options and payment plans, your orthodontist will happily talk you through your options, answer any questions and do all they can to ensure you’re comfortable moving forward.
-If you’re unsure of where to find a registered orthodontist near you, check the Find An Orthodontist tool on the ASO website.
+If you’re unsure of where to find a registered orthodontist near you, check our Find An Orthodontist tool